spicata/spicata-and-11ty/notes/Overview of Oceania by A. P. Elkin.md

 [^1]: Colonialists believed that Indigenous Australian culture was extremely rudimentary, despite having intelligence.

+This tied into the European beliefs that philosophy required logical thought and ability to create abstraction, and the former belief caused colonists to believe that Indigenous Australians lacked a philosop
 - Recounts how everyone has no comprehension of what came before,
 	- This includes Indigenous Australians
 	- Shows the Indigenous belief on the creation of the world